larissaperinoto/fast-delivery/README.md

 ## Description

-Delivery App is a support app for a beer distributor.
+Delivery App is a Full Stack application to support a beer distributor.
 This app supports customers, sellers and the administrator person.

 #### Costumer

 As a consumer you must login or register, if you do not have an account, then you will have access to a list of products that can be added to the cart.
-When choosing the products.
 When choosing the products, you will be redirected to the checkout screen to check your order and then you will be able to finalize it.
 You will also have access to your entire order history.

 #### Seller